Table of Contents

 If convicted on all charges, Kwon could face a maximum sentence of up to 130 years in prison.
 He has already agreed to pay over $200 million in civil penalties to settle some charges.

 His criminal trial starts in January 2026.
-Prosecutors will try to prove Kwon deliberately lied to investors about how UST worked and knew his system would likely fail.
-His lawyers will probably argue he genuinely believed in his technology and that market panic, not fraud, caused the collapse.
+Prosecutors will try to prove that Kwon lied to investors about how UST worked and that he knew his system would mostly fail.
+His lawyers will say he believed in his technology and that market panic, and not his fraud, caused the collapse.

 The SEC has already reached a settlement with Terraform Labs and Kwon, totaling approximately $4.47 billion.
 However, due to Terraform Labs’ bankruptcy filing in January 2024, much of the settlement amount will be treated as an unsecured claim in the bankruptcy case.
 The actual recovery for investors will depend on the outcomes of the bankruptcy proceedings